LizardByte/Sunshine/docs/source/about/advanced_usage.rst

    ..
 Caution:: Applies to Windows only.
 Alleviates visual stuttering during mouse movement.
       If enabled, this feature will automatically deactivate if the client framerate exceeds the host monitor's current refresh rate.

+   ..
+Note:: If you disable this option, you may see video stuttering during mouse movement in certain scenarios.
+      It is recommended to leave enabled when possible.

 **Default**
    ``enabled``